Rapper Benny the Butcher shot in robbery attempt in Houston

-HOUSTON (AP) - New York rapper Benny the Butcher was shot during a robbery attempt at a store in Houston, authorities said Sunday.
+HOUSTON (AP) - New York rapper Benny the Butcher was shot during a robbery attempt outside of a store in Houston, authorities said Sunday.

 Houston Police spokeswoman Jodi Silva said the 35-year-old performer, whose real name is Jeremie Pennick, was shot in the leg around 4 p.m.
-Saturday outside a Walmart on the southwest side of the city.
-As Pennick got of his Rolls Royce, she said five individuals wearing masks approached he and two others who were with him, demanding their chains and necklaces.
+Saturday in the parking lot of a Walmart on the southwest side of the city.
+As Pennick got of his Rolls Royce, she said five individuals wearing masks approached he and two others who were with him, demanding their chains.

-The trio then began taking off their jewelry but were not moving fast enough for one of the suspects, who subsequently shot the rapper, Silva added.
+The trio began taking off their jewelry but were not moving fast enough for one of the suspects, who subsequently shot the rapper, Silva added.

 She said the suspects fled the scene and Pennick was taken to the hospital.
 He’s in stable condition and expected to survive.
 The unidentified people with him during the shooting were not wounded.